rustyzone/template-vite-rts/README.md

 ## Commands

-~~`yarn dev:old` run local development with reloader and listen for changes to tailwind & extension files.~~ - To fix for vite support issue with tailwind loading, service worker takes a moment to kick in.
+~~`yarn dev` run local development with reloader and listen for changes to tailwind & extension files. - Sometimes when opening the onboarding page it requires a manual reload due to loading delay but a refresh should resolve this issue.

 `yarn build` make a dev build build